GraphQL vs REST

 The query itelf is not that more complex but it might generate a huge load on the backend.
 If the user has 200 friends and they each has 200 friends, it will contain a total of 4201 user objects.
 Worse still, if the email addresses are stored in a separate system, such as a user directory, that needs an additional HTTP request per user.
 Worse case, the above query can:

-• fetch 4201 objects from the database
+- fetch 4201 objects from the database

-• send 4201 requests to the user directory
+- send 4201 requests to the user directory

-• generate a response of hundreds of kilobytes
+- generate a response of hundreds of kilobytes

 Because of this, standard rate limiting solutions (request/sec per user per endpoint) do not work.
 What you can do is add static analysis that tries to quess what the cost of the query is likely to be and deny too expensive ones.
-But this is something you need to opt-in and there are no standard solution yet.
+But this is something you need to opt-in and there are no standard solutions yet.

 Non-atomic queries

 There is an excpectation from clients that a query returns a point-in-time view of the data and the response is always consistent.
 This is easier with a REST-like API as it provides access to one object at a time, and also there is usually one handler for one object.
 This makes it possible to rely on the database's transactions.
-Because of this, it usually can not happen that the client get back a "half object", as some other process deleted it while the handler read the properties.
+Because of this, it usually can not happen that the client gets back a "half object", as some other process deleted it while the handler read the properties.

 But GraphQL works differently.
 There is no single handler that responds to the query, but there are fields that the backend processes and provides a value for.
 And since these are separate processes, if the database changes during a query it can return inconsistent objects or even throw an error.